Share Your "How To Use A Natural Shampoo Bar" Techniques

 - What tips can you give someone who is just beginning their journey with natural shampoo bars?

-During that time I used a vinegar rinse and periodically added a dollop of old-fashioned conditioner to combat the dryness.
-After a few weeks I no longer needed the conditioner and after a month or so I only needed a vinegar rinse about once every two weeks.
+During that time I used a vinegar spritz and periodically added a dollop of old-fashioned conditioner.
+After a few weeks I no longer needed the conditioner and after a month or so I only needed a vinegar rinse about once every few weeks.

 Stephanie's Story: Last year or so I had a customer whose hair had the hardest time adjusting.
 She had shoulder-length thick brown hair which she washed every other day.
 She could not get rid of the build-up even with a vinegar or a baking soda rinse.
 She was absolutely determined to make shampoo bars work and when she succeeded she shared her story with me.
 Her technique seemed extremely counterintuitive, but it worked for her.